-- 2. Copy the AwardBIOS Flash Utlity (awdflash.exe) from the software folder of the support CD to the floppy disk with the latest BIOS file. - 3.
-Boot the system in DOS mode using the bootable floppy disk you created earlier. - 4.
-When the A:> appears, replace the bootable disk with the disk that contains the new BIOS file and the Award BIOS Flash Utility. - Type A:>awdflash, then press <Enter>.
+- 2. Copy the AwardBIOS Flash Utility (awdflash.exe) from the Software folder of the support CD to the floppy disk with the latest BIOS file. - 3.
+Boot the system in DOS mode using the bootable floppy disk you created earlier. - When the A:> appears, replace the bootable floppy disk with the floppy disk containing the new BIOS file and the Award BIOS Flash Utility. - 5.
+At the prompt, type awdflash then press <Enter>.
 The Award BIOS Flash Utility screen appears.